 - Self-Directed Brokerage Account

 See the Wisconsin Deferred Compensation website for a full list of available investment options.

-The monthly fee to participate in WDC is based on your account balance as follows:
+WDC fees are based on account balance as follows:

 |$1-$5,000||$0 / $0|

 |$100,001 – $150,000||$8.50 / $102|

 WDC accounts can be managed online or over the phone.

 The following can be found on the WDC website without logging in:

 After you log into your WDC account, employees may:

 - Take advantage of the Special Catch-up provision